This 2015 Virginia study found that scientists preferred research projects that had the potential to make:

 “A focused and specialized project that fits your particular interests and leverages your deep expertise in a specific area.”

-I assert that personal judgments of the hypothetical project’s “potentially very important” aspect were how each scientist predicted the project would make them feel important.
+Weren’t personal judgments of the hypothetical project’s “potentially very important” aspect how each scientist predicted the project would make them feel important?

 Given the vague project descriptions in the above quotations, I assert that their judgments’ contexts were “important to me” rather than “important to science” or “important to society” or important to some other context.

 A relevant hypothesis of Dr. Arthur Janov’s Primal Therapy that applies to the “lower potential importance” finding is: the need to feel important is a defense against feeling unimportant due to early experiences of neglect.